Surgery - general anesthesia

 General anesthesia is a safe way to stay asleep and pain-free during procedures that would:

-You may also be able to have conscious sedation for your procedure.
+As an alternative to general anesthesia, you may also be able to have conscious sedation for your procedure.
 Sometimes, though, it is not enough to make you comfortable.
-Children may need general anesthesia for a medical or dental procedure to handle any pain or anxiety they may feel.
+Children may need general anesthesia for a medical or dental procedure to manage any pain or anxiety they may feel.

 General anesthesia is usually safe for healthy people.
 You may have a higher risk of problems with general anesthesia if you: